johnpuddephatt/turveyworld/src/pages/yoga.md

 >
 > Lara Eggleton, writer, editor and consultant

-Gerry's teaches regular Yoga classes, at We Are Wellness, Leeds University and the Edge Gym
+Gerry's teaches regular Yoga classes, at We Are Wellness, and Leeds University Edge Gym

 **If you would like a one to one yoga class please contact Gerry directly.**